rliebz/tusk/docs/spec.md

       - command: curl http://example.com
 ```

-Passing `~` or `null` to an environment variable will explicitly unset it, while
+Passing `~` or `null` to an environment variable will explicitly unset it,
-passing an empty string will set it to an empty string.
+while passing an empty string will set it to an empty string.

+Environment variables once modified will persist until Tusk exits.

 #### Sub-Tasks